Julestar Dogs are registered with The Timber Dog Club UK.

 They are not generally a guarding breed as they normally submit when challenged.
 They often greet all comers as long lost friends.
 We have feedback from one owner who has included this in the training and in their own words "The Best all round dog they have ever had" displaying a good balance with no excess aggression.

-All things considered they do make fantastic family pets and companions.
-Often very laid back and chilled out
+All things considered they do make wonderful companions.

 Yes they do.
 It is a beautiful melodious song, so reminisant of the wild.
 They all have their own part in the pack song.
 Our alpha male begins with his distinct low, long voice, then he is followed by the betas a slightly different tone, then the Deltas and Omegas join in with their own distinctive song.
 When all are singing in tune.
 They stop suddenly and the following silence seems almost atmospheric.
 The built up to them all singing in harmony takes around 1 to 2 minutes.
 Ours do it dawn and dusk and sometimes midday.
 We think they are calling the pack together, checking everybody is present, even when they cant see all the members.
 They know they are all here.
 Or maybe it is just the joy of life.